Table of Contents Show

 This agreement shall be valid as of August 20, 2018.
 It shall continue in full force and effect until November 20, 2018.

-ACME Residential is authorized to solicit the cooperation of other licensed real estate brokers who will act as agents for the prospective purchasers and to work with them on a cooperating basis for the sale of the above apartment.
-If the apartment is sold pursuant to this agreement, whether to a Purchaser or to the Board of Managers who has exercised its right of first refusal, including a sale to the Lessee whether during the term of this agreement of afterward, ACME Residential ’s fee for service to be paid by you shall be five (5%) percent of the total sale price of the apartment.
+ACME Residential is authorized to solicit the cooperation of other licensed real estate brokers who will act as agents for the prospective purchasers and work with them on a cooperating basis to sell the above apartment.
+Suppose the apartment is sold according to this agreement, whether to a Purchaser or Board of Managers.
+They exercised its right of first refusal, including a sale to the Lessee during the term of this agreement or afterward.
+ACME fee for service to be paid by you shall be five (5%) percent of the total sale price of the apartment.

 Special Lead Paint NotificationSpecial Lead Paint Notification

 Fair Housing NotificationFair Housing Notification